Former foe of gay marriage in California now favors unions

 “I have written these things in my book and said them in my testimony, and I believe them today,” he wrote in the piece.
 “I am not recanting any of it.”

-But Blankenhorn went on to argue that he has changed his view in consideration to others, due in part to an “emerging consensus” in which the public has come to believe gay marriage is about accepting gays and lesbians “as equal citizens.”
+But Blankenhorn went on to argue that he has changed his view due in part to the public’s coming to believe gay marriage is about accepting gays and lesbians “as equal citizens.”

 “And to my deep regret, much of the opposition to gay marriage seems to stem, at least in part, from an underlying anti-gay animus,” Blankenhorn wrote.
 “To me, a Southerner by birth whose formative moral experience was the civil rights movement, this fact is profoundly disturbing.”